nicobieber99/V6-GUI/README.md

-This is a program that claculates the mean
+GUI program needs:
+PySimpleGUI
+vantage6

+rules.txt is just a list of all the rules, it can be ignored